 Self-doubt is the price you pay for being creative, and fear of failure is part of the process.

-Selling your own work means you’re seeking to please complete strangers and that’s not an easy task.
+Selling your own artwork means you’re seeking the approval of complete strangers, and that’s not an easy task.
 You’re almost inviting an unpleasant experience.

 It took you hours, days, weeks even.

 Then you present it to the world in the hope that at least some people will like it enough to want it in their homes.
 You can hardly do anything more insecure than that, can you?
 It would be stranger not to have feelings of self-doubt.

 Every time you put yourself on the line, there’s a chance you’ll be knocked down.

-And you know what?
-They have the same fear as the rest of us.
-The same imposter syndrome
+But at the end of the day, they have the same fears as the rest of us.
+The same imposter syndrome.

-Everyone shares these anxieties.
+Everyone shares in these anxieties.
 We all compare ourselves to others.
-Its folly, we know it, and yet we can’t help ourselves.
+It’s folly, we know it, and yet we can’t help ourselves.

 False Comparisons Make You Feel Like an Imposter

 I skim through Instagram and find such amazing work that sometimes I feel like giving up.
 Instead of finding inspiration, I often get dejected.
 Social media sites, and Instagram in particular, are unhealthy places.

-Every single time I set up and show my work I have the same feeling of self-doubt, even after years of experience.
-The negative voice inside my own head wonders if this is the day that the public will see through me.
-It’s like I start anew every time.
-Each day might be my last.
+Every time I set up my market stall and display my work, I have the same feeling of self-doubt, even after years of experience.
+The negative voice inside my own head wonders if this is the day that the public sees through me.
+It’s like I start anew every time and each day might be my last.

-It doesn’t matter that I did well the day before and the time before that.
-It doesn’t even count that I’ve been selling this way for 20 years, I still fear the worst.
+It doesn’t matter that I did well the day before and the day before that.
+It doesn’t even count that I’ve been selling this way for the past 20+ years, I still fear the worst.
 It’s the same thought pattern.

 One thing is for sure, I’ll never take things for granted.
 I may come across as self-assured and confident to strangers but it’s not the case.

 Self-care and mental health can be easily overlooked.
-I found this class on Skillshare (affiliate), it’s only 39 minutes long and gets good reviews.
+I found this course on Udemy, it’s 96 hours long!
 It might be worth checking out.

-I know what I could’ve done, I know what I set out to do, and it’s not what the public sees.
+I know what I could’ve done, I know what I set out to do, and it’s not what I achieved.

 The public might be delighted, but their praise doesn’t change my unease.
-I hear the compliments and a voice in my head replies ‘yeah, if only you knew.
-I botched that one’.
-Or ‘That was a happy accident and I could never repeat it’.
+I hear the compliments and my inner critic replies ‘Yeah, if only you knew.
+I rescued that one’.
+Or ‘That was a happy accident and I could never repeat it’

-Most artists go through something similar but I’m not entirely convinced that it’s all unhealthy.
+Most artists go through something similar, but having said all this, I’m not entirely convinced that it’s all unhealthy.

-Perfection isn’t achievable but striving for perfection is admirable.
-All that means is you’re giving it your best shot.
+Perfection isn’t achievable, but striving for perfection is admirable.
+It means you’re giving it your best shot.

 Don’t be afraid to say you don’t know.
 Your anxieties will reassure others who might be putting you on a pedestal.
 What you see as a failure in yourself might well be another guy’s idea of success.